 Below are a few ideas for your music mentor hunt.
 In some circumstances (say, if you don't want to spend money or don't want to leave your house), it's best to think outside of the box.

 There's a job for everything you can think of.
 Many music teachers and music industry professionals spend a reasonable amount of time mentoring and lending helpful advice to their clients and students.
 A few companies online offer a way for artists worldwide to connect with their team of musical professionals and help accelerate their careers.

 Related Post: 17 Music Industry Quotes That Make You Think

 Music Mentors Online offers a way to connect via Webinar and receive lessons from musicians and artists that have tons of experience and knowledge.
 They even offer a free lesson for new users interested in their services.
 Services include live webinars, 1-on-1 video chat sessions, and purchases of older video material that can be useful to see at any time.
 Instruments taught include voice, guitar, and piano.

-Your Music Mentor offers training and classes online for musicians and artists to benefit from at their own pace in a variety of subjects including songwriting, guitar, and music theory.
+Your Music Mentor offers training and classes online for musicians and artists to benefit from at their own pace in a variety of subjects, including songwriting, guitar, and music theory.
 This site is geared towards young musicians and composers interested in the creative side more than the business side of music.
-Users can shop for the services they are in need of with Paypal or Amazon.
+Users can shop for the services they require with Paypal or Amazon.

-There are many Youtube channels dedicated to helping artists and musicians further their careers and knowledge in the music world.
+Many Youtube channels are dedicated to helping artists and musicians further their careers and knowledge in the music world.
 Music Industry How To provides guidance for independent artists in the industry who need to know how the business works.

 Recording Revolution provides tips and tutorials on the recording process for musicians and artists who have a home studio setup.
 These types of channels have hundreds of videos with content that could last you for months!
 Find a channel that works well with your vision and style.